-If a child has an allergy, the school asks parents to notify the school via Insight.
-The school then contacts the parents to discuss the allergy.
+- Are food serving points and tills accessible to wheelchair users?
+Yes - Are dining tables and picnic tables wheelchair accessible?
+Yes

+Compliant

-Grade 2021 Suggestions to improve/resolve Compliant Maintain existing action and processes. packaged food as partAre food serving p wheelchair users? oints and tills accessible to
+Maintain existing action and processes.

+10.2.17 Social Spaces and Quiet Spaces

+Best Practice

-10.2.17 Social Spaces and Quiet Spaces Best Practice Outdoor circulation needs to have a clear rationale and provide a variety of accessible routes to suit the whole spectrum of children, minimising gradients so that they can easily access all outdoor facilities.
+Outdoor circulation needs to have a clear rationale and provide a variety of accessible routes to suit the whole spectrum of children, minimising gradients so that they can easily access all outdoor facilities.

 There should be shelter available along routes for more vulnerable children, with seats every 50m on long pedestrian routes, safe and easily navigable surfaces (wheelchair accessible), with safe changes in level or transitions between surfaces - both ramps and steps are needed where level access is absent.

 Good sightlines for overseeing children's safety, with no hidden spaces, noisy busy routes separate from quieter sheltered spaces, so more vulnerable children can make their own way at their own pace, level thresholds for access by wheelchair users and to avoid staff lifting mobility equipment, wide enough gates and wide paths with defined edges, well away from outward opening windows and any hazards clearly identified.

 1200mm, preferably 1500mm and 1800mm for busy routes with passing places as required.

-Bays off circulation routes can be provided for children to sit and talk, rest, re- orientate or calm down and let others pass - but they need to allow clear sightlines and passive supervision, since hidden spaces can encourage inappropriate behaviour.
+Bays off circulation routes can be provided for children to sit and talk, rest, reorientate or calm down and let others pass - but they need to allow clear sightlines and passive supervision, since hidden spaces can encourage inappropriate behaviour.
 There should be outdoor access for curriculum and social activities and for means of escape but it should be controllable for safety and security, especially where there is a possibility that children might try to run out of school.

 It is important that all students can access and use the external spaces in a School, so that they can participate in social and recreational activities.
 Outdoor space in Schools normally comprises a mix of hard surfaced and grassed areas.
 While grass may be a difficult surface for wheelchair users, access to grassed pitches can be provided using pathways or matting products.
 As well as areas for activities such as games and sports, quieter social spaces with seating should also be provided for students to use.
 Where playgrounds are provided, equipment should be carefully selected to ensure accessibility for all students, including wheelchair users, students who use crutches and walking frames, and those with hearing loss or vision loss.

-Grade 2021 Suggestions to spaces/playing fields accessible by wheelchair?
+Quiet rooms / calming rooms are available to pupils who need such spaces and there are appropriate places for lonely pupils to seek company and friendship.

+A sensory room employs sensory-controlled techniques to bring about positive effects in individuals who struggle with sensory-overload.

+The benefits of having sensory or quiet rooms in schools are abundant.
+Providing a safe and supportive space to escape the noise of a busy classroom is vital.

+Some children, such as those on the autism spectrum, can easily become overwhelmed by

+Suggestions to improve/resolve Relocate the Library to a wheelchair accessible location.
+Grade 2024 Improvement Recommended touch, movement, sights, or sounds.
+Spending time in a calming sensory room might help them build intrinsic self-regulation skills to support better focus, attention, and behaviour. • Are school gardens/woodland areas/amenity spaces/playing fields accessible by wheelchair?
 Yes • Are all areas of the school accessible?
-The library is on the first floor of the Middle School building and this building does not have a lift.
-Should a child in a wheelchair be admitted, the school should consider relocating the library.
-Compliant and processes.
-Be prepared to relocate your school Audit Findings Quiet rooms / calming rooms are available to pupils who need such spaces and there are appropriate places for lonely pupils to seek company and friendship. • Are school gardens/woodland areas/amenity
+The Library is not currently accessible to a wheelchair user as it is on the second floor in the Middle Building.
+It is suggested that the Library is relocated to make it accessible for all users.